 Sam: I can never really answer this question.
 I just kinda look at the ground and shrug.
 As all artists, I’m deeply insecure about what I create.
 If it’s not at it’s finest, I literally get the shakes.
 It’s a weird habit I really need to fix as it can be destructive at times… sometimes I delay giving films back for a while because I just need to make sure its perfect.

-Ali: I think it’s because we are so crazy and passionate to do things just a bit differently perhaps?
+Ali: I think it’s because everyone at White Lane is so crazy and passionate to do things just a bit differently perhaps?
 We like to have a creative edge to our work and everyone on our team loves to push each other to the limits.
 We really dislike the posed, cheesy wedding look – and we seem to attract clients who feel the same way.